JesperBoman/Butterfly_DNAm_age/analysis/README.md

 **GO prep**

-Also included are scripts that create files that can be used downstream for GO entology enrichment analysis.
+Also included here are scripts that create files that can be used downstream for GO entology enrichment analysis.